twentytwokhz/Docs/mvc/models/model-binding.rst

 .. note:: Form, RouteData, and QueryStrings are all stored as name-value pairs.

-Web Developers work with form and querystring data regardless of the Web server or development environment and languages, so these should be familiar.
-In the above example, the model binder is will start looking through the Request.Form first for a key named `id`.
+In the example, the model binder is loos through the Request.Form first for a key named `id`.
 In this case it didn't find anything, so it moved on to RouteData.Values looking for a key with a name of `id`.
 In our example, it's a match, since the last portion of the route has a key value of `id`, and it is an integer.
 Binding happens, and the value of the id parameter becomes 2.
 If the action method's parameter were a complex type such as the ``Movie`` type, which likely contains both primitive and complex types, MVC's model binder will still handle it nicely.
 It uses reflection and recursion to traverse the properties of complex types through its tree, and comparing any primitive members' names against the names of keys in data sources.
 The model binder can bind objects that contain nested objects for multiple levels.

 .. note:: When the binder finds the first matching name in the data source, it stops looking for more elements matching that name, and moves onto the next property or item in the parameter list.

+.. note:: If for some reason binding can't happen, it quietly fails.

 Additionally, there are some special data types that ASP.NET MVC must consider when performing model binding: